jodafons/orchestra/README.md

 - `--exec " . /setup_envs.sh && python3 /job_tuning.py -d %DATA -c %IN -o %OUT"`, run the `setup_envs.sh` script if you need to do some other things before start;
 - `--exec "python3 /job_tuning.py -d %DATA -c %IN -o %OUT && python3 /after_job.py"`, run the `after_job.py` script if you need to do some other things in the end;

+**NOTE**: The cluster support multiple queues.
+The queue name can be:
+- nvidia: For GPU only;
+- cpu_small: Jobs with low CPU cost.
+One node can run more the one cpu slot;
+- cpu_large: Dedicated jobs with higher cpu consume.
+Usually one node is allocated to run the job.

 ### Print All Tasks: